The question can vegans eat eggs, or more specifically, can vegans eat eggs from free range hens, is hotly debated within the vegan community.

 We each have to find our path toward inner alignment with what we support in the world.

-It’s interesting to analyse what things we feel are acceptable to us as a human being who are trying to live in alignment with our peaceful inner child, our morals, and in accordance with our beliefs.
+It’s interesting to analyse what things we feel are acceptable to us as human beings who are trying to live in alignment with our peaceful inner child, our morals, and in accordance with our beliefs.

 And it’s fascinating to analyse whether or not a free range egg is something you would accept or not, when you’re trying to create consumer habits to feel proud of.